Skip to content Skip to sidebar Skip to footer

 Cheese gets a bad rap sometimes, but string cheese is impressively low in fat and insanely high in calcium, vitamin D and protein.
 Classic string cheese is made of mozzarella cheese, which is one of the healthier cheeses (a relatively low-fat and low-calorie cheese).

 This snack might be harder to find at gas stations, but it’s a healthier twist to a childhood favorite.
-Applesauce cups without sugar added are a great source of fiber and vitamin C–just like a regular apple!
-It’s important to only buy the cups without sugar added, because regular applesauce is loaded with processed sugars.
+Applesauce cups without added sugar are a great source of fiber and vitamin C–just like a regular apple!
+It’s important to only buy the cups without sugar added, because regular applesauce is loaded with added sugars.

 13. Peanut Butter